-In subsequent discussions, Japan has also led the discussion by proposing to strengthen the export control regulations.
-At the Ministerial Meeting of the Ottawa Group held in November 2020, the "Trade and Health Initiative" was compiled, including actions to be taken by each country to secure essential medical supplies, such as strengthening of the export control regulations, efforts to reduce or remove tariffs on essential goods related to COVID-19 (the scope and methods to implement tariff reduction or removal will be determined by each country at its discretion), sharing of best practices in the standard fields of trade facilitation, and improvement of transparency in trade-related measures to address the COVID-19 crisis.
-The initiative was submitted to the General Council in December 2020.
-Following outreaching engagement, as of March 2022, the number of co-sponsors of the "Trade and Health Initiative" has expanded to 61 countries including the members of the Ottawa Group.
+A group of like-minded Members led by Canada proactive in WTO reform (i.e., the Ottawa Group), held a Ministerial Meeting of the Ottawa Group in November 2020, and presented to the General Council in December 2020 the "Trade and Health Initiative", which included actions to be taken by each country to secure essential medical supplies, such as strengthening of the export control regulations, efforts to reduce or remove tariffs on essential goods related to COVID-19 (the scope and methods to implement tariff removal or reduction will be determined by each country at its discretion), sharing of best practices in the standard fields of trade facilitation, and improvement of transparency in trade-related measures to address the COVID-19 crisis.
+Even after the presentation, the number of supporting Members increased to 61 before the WTO's 12th Ministerial Conference (MC12).